 Sixty-thousand children in Vermont eat school food five days-a-week, getting more than half their calories from school lunch, school breakfast, and school snack.
 What we feed our kids in schools and what we teach them about food matters.
 It affects how they grow, how they learn, what they will feed their own families, and how long they will live.
 School is where it all begins.

 Farm to School programs seek to address this need through three types of activities:

 For schools seeking improved student behavior, engaged learners, healthy kids, and a thriving local economy, farm to school programs work to:

 Students benefit from improved nutrition, and gain knowledge and skills they need to make lifelong healthy food choices.
 Farmers benefit from access to new markets through school sales.

 Food Connects provides experienced consultants to help you navigate complex regulations, streamline operations, and customize solutions for your federal child nutrition programs.
 Our team provides technical assistance and professional development opportunities to build the capacity of your school kitchen, cafeteria, gardens, and classrooms.
-The food hubs we manage, Windham Farm & Food and Monadnock Menus, deliver local food direct from farms to your school.
-And, for those with the ability to travel to Brattleboro, our 2-acre organic teaching farm allows students to work with an experienced farmer on a diversified vegetable farm.
+The food hubs we manage, Food Connects Food Hub and Monadnock Menus, deliver local food direct from farms to your school.

-For more information, please contact Food Connects' Farm to School Program Manager, Katherine Jandernoa (Katherine@FoodConnects.org).
+For more information, please contact Food Connects' Farm to School Program Manager, Kate Venne (kate@FoodConnects.org).